 of them.
 This allows the corporation to monitor acceptance by the

-public and keep any issues that arise confined to the the one particular
+public, and confine any issues that arise to one particular

 did not prevent excellent acceptance by the public, and the introduction

 of the product at Cadillac for the 1941 model year.
 Author's photo

 this existing six story factory on Riopelle Street in Detroit, MI on May 15, 1939.

 occupied 99,416 square feet on the bottom three floors.
 It

 moved to the fourth floor at the end of 1940; and into

 the fifth floor in 1941.
 This gave the Division a total of 275,698 square feet.
 By March

 1943 all six floors were in use and floor space was at 623,403 square